 Marathon Oil staff played a leadership role in the American Petroleum Institute’s Onshore Safety Alliance (OSA), which finalized its program in October 2021.
 We shared information related to serious injury events with peers and contributed to the development of tools and processes to help companies across the industry learn best practices and improve safety performance.
 Our CEO, Lee Tillman, is also chairman of the American Exploration and Production Council (AXPC), which works to educate regulators and policymakers on safe, responsible exploration and production.

 Maintaining a Robust Reporting Culture

-We continue to strive to improve our process safety performance, track and investigate process safety incidents and near misses, develop corrective actions and share them throughout the company.
-Process safety events (PSEs) are classified using the American Petroleum Institute’s Recommended Practice 754.
-In 2020, we experienced 0 Tier 1 (high-consequence) or Tier 2 (medium-consequence) PSEs at our designated facilities in our U.S. resource plays, Marathon EG Production Limited (MEGPL) and Equatorial Guinea LNG Operations, S.A.
+We strive to improve our process safety performance.
+In 2021, we experienced two Tier 1 (high-consequence) and zero Tier 2 (medium-consequence) Process Safety Events at our designated facilities in our U.S. resource plays, Marathon EG Production Limited (MEGPL) and Equatorial Guinea LNG Operations, S.A.
 (EG LNG).

-We hold suppliers accountable for executing our required Life Critical Expectations training and safety orientation programs, complying with our safety policies and adhering to our contractor management plans.
-While we strive to maintain a stable contractor workforce, we will stop working with vendors who don’t meet our HES expectations and performance requirements.
+We hold suppliers accountable for executing our required Life Critical Expectations training and safety orientation programs.
+In 2021, approximately 18,500 individual contractors successfully completed the online training and passed the associated safety exam.
+Contractors must also comply with our safety policies and adhere to our contractor management plans.
+While we strive to maintain a stable contractor workforce, we will stop working with vendors and bar individuals who don’t meet our HES expectations and performance requirements.

-In addition, we conduct field-based safety inspections and audits, track our contractors’ OSHA recordables and serious event rate, and oversee our contractors in line with the ROMS Third-Party Services element.
+In addition, we conduct field-based safety inspections and audits, track our contractors’ OSHA recordables and serious event rate, and oversee our contractors in line with the Responsible Operations Management (ROMS) Third-Party Services element.